cpjobling/EG-247-Resources/portfolio/lab02/README.md

 ## What to Hand In

-1. For the lab exercises, you should attach your completed version of the Live Script file ``elem_signals.mlx`.
+1. For the lab exercises, you should attach your completed version of the Live Script file `elem_signals.mlx`.
-1. For the Miniproject the Simulink model of the piecewise linear signal ``signal.slx``.
+1. For the Miniproject the Simulink model of the piecewise linear signal `signal.slx`.

 You should attach the files you wish to claim for to the Lab 2 page your EG-247 portfolio in OneNote.

+## Claim

 Up to three marks can be claimed according to how many of parts 1-5 in the lab exercises have been completed.
-The miniproject is worth an additional 2 marks.
+The mini project is worth an additional 2 marks.

 The deadline for claims and submission is **Midnight, 26th February**.